Summarize Attributes

 Example

 Tornadoes and hurricanes are some of the most destructive types of storms in the United States.
-You want to analyze property damage and financial loss for tornadoes and hurricanes to compare how their impact differs.
+To understand how their impact differs, you want to analyze property damage and financial losses caused by both tornadoes and hurricanes.
 You have access to tornado and hurricane data across the United States in a single dataset and you want to summarize all the information to see a summary of values for all hurricanes and a summary of values for all tornadoes.
 You can summarize your data using the type of storm to determine the statistics for each storm type.

 Usage notes